Telematics

 Predicts future insurance losses

-A telematics model should reflect actual insurance risk after all this is the business we are in.
+A telematics model should reflect actual insurance risk – after all, we’re in the risk business.
 We shouldn’t just model whether a crash event could take place.
 We must consider if the driving behaviors are actually causing insurance losses (frequency) and what the cost is to insurance (severity).

-For example, our driving data looks at driving behaviors that have proven to result in costly incidents, like messing with your phone while speeding
+For example, our driving data looks at driving behaviors that have proven to result in costly incidents, like phone handling while driving, extreme speeding, and hard braking.

 Accounts for traditional factors

 If driving behaviors are analyzed without adjustment for traditional rating factors, the correlation between these variables could be double-counted.
-For example, younger drivers tend to have more extreme driving behaviors than other demographics.
+For example, younger drivers tend to have more extreme driving behaviors compared with other cohorts.
 To some extent, traditional rating plans are already accounting for this.
 We need to be sure not to double count the effect of driving inexperience and isolate the impact of the actual driving behaviors.

 Models by coverage